frareba/EmbAssi/README.md

 The results are written to *results.txt*.

 **Required parameters:**
-    -d, --dataset
-      Name of dataset
+    `-d, --dataset` Name of dataset
-    -m, --method
-      Method to be used
+    `-m, --method` Method to be used
 Possible methods are:
 * *CLB* (EmbAssi with clb)
 * *CStar*
 * *Branch*
 * *SLF*
 * *LinD*

 A thorough description of these methods can be found in our paper and the corresponding references.

 **Optional parameters:**
-    -clb, --clb
-      Use CLB in a prefiltering step
+    `-clb`, `--clb` Use CLB in a prefiltering step (Acceleration with EmbAssi)
-    -cA, --compareApprox
-      Compare different approximations (Gurobi is needed for this) -knn, --knnSearch
+    `-cA`, `--compareApprox` Compare different approximations (Gurobi is needed for this)
-      Change type of query to knn
+    `-knn`, `--knnSearch` Change type of query to knn
-    -qn, --queryNumber
-      Number of queries
+    `-qn`, `--queryNumber` Number of queries (Default: 50)
-      Default: 50
-    -qr, --queryRange
-      Maximum Range or k, depending on the query type
+    `-qr`, `--queryRange` Maximum Range or k, depending on the query type (Default: 5)
-      Default: 5
-    -r, --raw
-      Does the dataset have disconnected graphs, edge labels or any attributes?
+    `-r`, `--raw` Does the dataset have disconnected graphs, edge labels or any attributes?

 ### Examples
-The following command accelerates the method "CStar" using EmbAssi, making the filtering step for 50 range queries on the graphs in the dataset MUTAG for thresholds 1 to 5:
+The following command accelerates the method "CStar" using EmbAssi, making the filtering step for 50 range queries on the graphs in the dataset *MUTAG* for thresholds 1 to 5:

-./embAssi -d MUTAG -m CStar -clb
+`./embAssi -d MUTAG -m CStar -clb`

-The following command makes the filtering step for 50 range queries on the graphs in the dataset MUTAG for thresholds 1 to 5, using only the method "CStar", without acceleration:
+The following command makes the filtering step for 50 range queries on the graphs in the dataset *MUTAG* for thresholds 1 to 5, using only the method "CStar", without acceleration:

-./embAssi -d MUTAG -m CStar
+`./embAssi -d MUTAG -m CStar`

 ## Datasets
 The repository contains the dataset *MUTAG* only.
 Further data sets in the required format are available from the website [TUDatasets: A collection of benchmark datasets for graph classification and regression.](https://chrsmrrs.github.io/datasets/).
 The dataset *Protein_Complexes* can be found [here](https://github.com/BiancaStoecker/complex-similarity-evaluation/tree/master/simulated_complexes/true_constraints) and *Chembl_27* [here](https://chembl.gitbook.io/chembl-interface-documentation/downloads).

 Please note that edge labels, as well as attributes, are currently not supported.
 Important:
-If the dataset has disconnected graphs, edge labels or any attributes, these have to be removed first (using -r or --raw will generate a dataset with maximum of one discrete label per vertex and only connected graphs (keeping the largest connected component of each graph))).
-A preprocessed dataset (called dsName_p) will be generated and used for the experiments.
+If the dataset has disconnected graphs, edge labels or any attributes, these have to be removed first (using `-r` or `--raw` will generate a dataset with maximum of one discrete label per vertex and only connected graphs (keeping the largest connected component of each graph)).
+A preprocessed dataset (called *dsName_p*) will be generated and used for the experiments.

 ## Terms and conditions
 When using our code please cite our paper.